BakhturinaPolina/billionaire_novels_rating_predictor/src/stage06_labeling/openrouter_experiments/prompts.md

 ---

-## Version 2: Enhanced 6-Component Prompt (from notebook)
+## Version 2: Enhanced 6-Component Prompt (ARCHIVED - NOT USED)

+**⚠️ This prompt version is archived and no longer used.** It was used in experimental notebook workflows but has been replaced by the Romance-Aware prompt (Version 3).

-This is the prompt template used in the archived notebook experiments.
-It produces 6 tab-separated components for more detailed topic analysis.
+This prompt template produces 6 tab-separated components for more detailed topic analysis.

 ### Full Prompt Template